Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: LQG states with boundary Qudits

 \subsection{Geometry with Parallel Transport Maps}

 The kinematic Hilbert space of loop quantum gravity is thoroughly studied throughout the past decades.
 Ultimately, it is derived from a Palatini-type formulation of general relativity in terms of a tetrad field $e$ and a connection one-form $\omega$, rather than a metric.
 The tetrad field determines the metric.
 The field equations are equivalent to Einstein's equations and metricity of $\omega$.
 In the canonical formulation of this theory, the variables become a (densitized) triad $E^a$, and a connection $C_a$ on a spatial slice $\Sigma$ of spacetime.
-In the case of 3d gravity, $C_a$ is just the pullback of $\omega$ onto $\Sigma$.
-Field equations take the form of constraints on $C$ and $E$ in this context, with the Gau{\ss} constraint (a SU(2) generalization of the well known Gau{\ss} law of electrodynamics) requiring gauge invariance, the diffeomorphism constraint requiring invariance under diffeomorphisms of $\Sigma$, and a Hamilton constraint as a dynamical law.
+In both (2+1)d Euclidean and Lorentzian gravity, $C_a$ is just the pullback of $\omega$ onto $\Sigma$, which is two-dimensional.
+Field equations take the form of constraints on $C$ and $E$ in this context, with the Gau{\ss} constraint (an SU(2) generalization of the well known Gau{\ss} law of electrodynamics) requiring gauge invariance, the diffeomorphism constraint requiring invariance under diffeomorphisms of $\Sigma$, and a Hamilton constraint as a dynamical law.
 Altogether, these constraints and the Hamilton equations of motion are equivalent to Einstein's equations.

 The connection $C$ induces a notion of parallel transport of vectors (in a certain fiber bundle) along curves $e$ in a spatial slice $\Sigma$.
-It is given by solving the parallel transport equation
+It is given by solving the parallel transport equation,

 for a family of tangent vectors $v(s)$ at the point $e(s)$.
 The parallel transport can be encoded in so called holonomies $h_e$, functionals in the connection $C_a$.
 Formally, the solution of Eq.~\eqref{eq:parallel_transport} can be written as $v(1) = h_{e}[v(0)]$ with the holonomy being a path-ordered exponential $h_e = \mathcal{P}\exp\{ - \int ds \sum_\mu C(e(s))_\mu \dot e(s)^\mu \}$ of the matrix-valued one-form $C_\mu$.
 In the case considered here, $C_\mu$ is an $\mathfrak{su}(2)$-valued one-form\footnote{Recall that the adjoint representation of the Lie algebra of SU(2) is isomorphic to the three-dimensional representation of $\mathfrak{so}$(3) via $X^a {}_b \to -i (*X)^a \sigma_a$ with the Pauli matrices $\sigma_a$.} and can hence be considered anti-symmetric, and generating three-dimensional rotations.
 The action on a vector of dimension $2j+1$ can be understood as a spin $j$ representation of SU(2), $\pi_j(h_e[A])$, acting as a map between the two tangent spaces: